 As I grew and went on to attend grade school and junior high, I would scarf down boiled potatoes in West Virginia but not at home.
 The “West Virginia potato” became the dinner table joke of the decade.
 I was teased for thinking that West Virginia potatoes were somehow different than those grown on the Ohio side of the river.
 It wasn’t that I disliked the boiled potato of Ohio (or Maine or Idaho).
 I just found all but West Virginia boiled potatoes to be dull and tasteless.

-I didn’t tell Grandma what her secret ingredient was.
+I didn’t tell Grandma that her secret ingredient came out of the pepper shaker.
 After 20 years she believed that she had the magic.
-There was no reason to disrupt that illusion.
-I gobbled down the potato on my plate.
-A slight smile and a happy spark lit Grandma’s face when I asked her to “Please, pass the potatoes, ” and I reached into the bowl for a second helping.
+I gobbled down her boiled potato and saw the happy sparkle in her eye when I asked to “pass the potatoes” for a second helping.